-- Execute the approved Cottage Site Plan to unify the estate in a business savvy manner to maximize return to the endowments. - For the duration of the cottage site leasing program, develop and manage residential leases that appropriately compensate the endowments. - Identify additional high-value (undeveloped) residential real estate for potential auction to maximize return to the endowments.
-(May require reclassification of other land assets.) - Identify and reclassify residential real estate that may return more value to the trust if reclassified to a higher and better use.
+- Execute the approved Cottage Site Plan to unify the estate in a business savvy manner to maximize return to the endowments. - For the duration of the cottage site leasing program, develop and manage residential leases that appropriately compensate the endowments. - Identify additional high-value (undeveloped) residential real estate for potential auction to maximize return to the endowments. - Identify and transition residential real estate that may return more value to the trust if transitioned to a higher and better use.